youngchingjui/BMAD-METHOD/README.md

 - **E**ngine: Framework orchestrating specialized agents and workflows

 BMad-CORE helps you **discover better solutions** through strategic questioning and structured thinking.

+## What is the BMAD Method?

+BMAD stands for the "Breakthrough Method of Agile AI‑driven Development."
+It is a pragmatic, scale‑adaptive way to build software and games with AI as a thinking partner rather than an auto‑pilot.

+- **Origins**: BMAD grew out of hands-on work with agile delivery, design thinking, and lean product practices, combined with thousands of real-world AI sessions.
+Earlier versions (v4) used tasks/templates; v6 refactors the method around BMad‑CORE with agents and workflows.
+- **Structure**: The BMAD Method is implemented as the BMM module on top of the CORE engine.
+You work with specialized agents (PM, Analyst, Architect, SM, DEV, UX) through guided workflows across four phases: Analysis → Planning → Solutioning → Implementation.
+- **Scale-Adaptive**: The method adapts to project size (Levels 0–4), from single-file fixes to enterprise systems.

+If you want the "how it feels" overview, start with the [BMad Method V6 Quick Start](./docs/BMad-Method-V6-Quick-Start.md).

+## Use BMAD in ChatGPT (copy/paste prompts)

+You can use the BMAD Method directly in ChatGPT (or any LLM chat) without installing anything by loading one of the agent definitions below as your System prompt.

+How to use:

+1. Open one of the agent files below on GitHub.
+2. Copy the contents of the `persona` section and (when present) `critical_actions` into your chat model's System prompt.
+3. Start a new chat and speak naturally (e.g., "Run PRD" or "Create a story for Epic X").
+The menu items listed in each file show that agent’s supported workflows.

+Core BMM agents (system prompt links):

+- Analyst: ./src/modules/bmm/agents/analyst.agent.yaml
+- Product Manager (PM): ./src/modules/bmm/agents/pm.agent.yaml
+- Architect: ./src/modules/bmm/agents/architect.agent.yaml
+- Scrum Master (SM): ./src/modules/bmm/agents/sm.agent.yaml
+- Developer (DEV): ./src/modules/bmm/agents/dev.agent.yaml
+- UX Designer: ./src/modules/bmm/agents/ux-designer.agent.yaml

+Tips:

+- Use a fresh chat for each workflow (prevents context drift and hallucinations).
+- You can say commands naturally ("create architecture", "draft PRD")—the agent will map them to its workflows.
+- For deeper guidance on which workflow to run when, see the [Quick Start](./docs/BMad-Method-V6-Quick-Start.md).

 ## Modules